Find out how to get in touch online or by phone.

 This Plan sits alongside the West Sussex Walking and Cycling Strategy which sets out the Council’s approach to promoting and enabling walking and cycling.

-[Closing 10 December 2017] As part of the implementation of the West Sussex Special Educational Needs and Disability (SEND) Strategy 2016-2019 and a review of existing specialist provision it is proposed to amend the Special Support Centre provision at Maidenbower Junior School to enable provision which is more in line with need and to make best use of available funding.
+[Closing 29 January 2018] As part of the implementation of the West Sussex Special Educational Needs and Disability (SEND) Strategy 2016-2019 and a review of existing specialist provision it is proposed to amend the agreement for provision at the Special Support Centre at Hazelwick School so it is in line with actual need and take up of places.

 You can find out more information on the proposal in the document attached below.